TeddyEngel/Luoop/README.md

 A lightweight and flexible object oriented library for Lua.

-This is an implementation of a object-oriented Lua module, coded entirely in Lua.
+This is an implementation of an object-oriented module, coded entirely in Lua.
-It is meant to be simple and flexible, since the main requirement was to handle multiple inheritance and overloading + the ability to call constructors / destructors with custom parameters.
+It is meant to be simple and flexible, and the main features are multiple inheritance, overloading and custom contructor / destructor calling.

-If you feel like contributing / reporting a bug, please get in touch: engel.teddy[at]gmail.com or on twitter: @Teddy_Engel
+If you feel like contributing / reporting a bug, please get in touch: engel.teddy[at]gmail.com

 Features
 --------